 - When herd mentality has taken over, turning People into Sheeple

 Marketing causes crowds of people to want each new Apple phone on its release day, so those suckers end up in the silly all-night lineups you hear about every year.
 Black Friday sales are a similar phenomenon.
-The 9-5 workday, (combined with poor choices of home and work locations) causes hordes of people to want to drive cars just before 9 and just after 5 every weekday.
+The 9-5 workday, (combined with poor choices of home and work locations) causes hordes of people to want to drive cars just before nine and just after five every weekday.
 And thus, these people end up in lines as well.

 Knowing all this, it should not surprise you to learn that as a general policy, Mr. Money Mustache Does Not Do Lineups.

 In Colorado, the ski resorts have become so popular that a spectacular lineup forms around each lift chair.
 A 500-person mob of people waiting and shuffling instead of skiing and snowboarding, is your reward for trying to visit one of these places on the weekend.
-On top of that, the traffic jam that forms on Interstate 70 on weekend afternoons can turn a one-hour descent back down from the mountains into a six-hour one.
+On top of that, the traffic jam that forms on Interstate 70 on weekend afternoons can turn a one-hour descent back down from the mountains into a six-hour ordeal.
 But if you stop by on a Tuesday, both conditions are cured.

 And during my recent stay in downtown Las Vegas, I found people queuing up for everything, with no apparent benefit to themselves.
 There are lines to get drinks at the bars.
 Lines to check into the hotels.
 Lines of cars everywhere.
 Lines waiting for the elevators that extend almost to the doorway to the empty staircases.